5up3rc/esdp/README.md

 ie the 'pre-determined set' can change.
 VM's can be added, and VM's can be removed.
 The esdp code will control the
-More in a later section (elasticiy) on this.
+More in a later section (elasticity) on this.

 Application Binding
 -----